Harmanjit14/Wanderverse/README.md

  # 🌍✨ **Wanderverse** ✨🌍
 **Submission for the [Google Photorealistic 3D Maps Challenge](https://google3dmaps.devpost.com)**

-Welcome to **Wanderverse**, an immersive and AI-powered place guessing game that transforms the way you experience and explore the world.
+Welcome to **Wanderverse**, an immersive and Gemini-powered place guessing game that transforms the way you experience and explore the world.
 From iconic landmarks to hidden gems, Wanderverse combines the thrill of competition, the beauty of photorealistic 3D maps, and the power of AI to create an unforgettable journey.

 🌐 **Deployed at:** [Play Now](https://harmanjit14.pythonanywhere.com/home)

 ---

 ## 🚀 **Project Overview**
-**Wanderverse** uses the **Google Maps Platform Photorealistic 3D Maps** to provide an engaging and lifelike experience.
+**Wanderverse** uses the **Google Maps Platform's Photorealistic 3D Maps** and **Gemini AI** to provide an engaging and lifelike experience.
 Players navigate real-world locations in stunning 3D, using AI-generated clues to make accurate guesses and climb the leaderboard.
 Explore, compete, and discover the beauty of our world like never before!

 ---